 The popular voice-based AI digital assistant device known as Alexa is often used in smart offices and homes for applications ranging from lighting adjustments to controlling various consumer appliances.
 By simply asking “Alexa, can you…?”, one can operate any nearby connected gadget – just like a remote control.
 If you want to set up an IoT device that has a switch and circuit breaker, you might easily find them in the market.
 However, they are quite costly.
 Also, the size issue makes them a bit incompatible with the IoT device requirements.

-To address this problem, today you will learn how to make the smallest Alexa controlled IoT device that can be regulated using Alexa.
-With this IoT controller, you can connect lights, fans, TVs, toasters etc, and control them in any language of your choice.
+To address this problem, today you will get to be familiar with a very useful IoT project while also getting to learn how you can make the smallest Alexa-controlled IoT device that can be regulated using Alexa.
+With this IoT controller, you can connect lights, fans, TVs, toasters, etc., and control them in any language of your choice.
 The Alexa-based IoT controller uses the ESP8266-01 with a relay module, which makes it small in size yet powerful like any other circuit breaker available in the market.
 The module also helps to bring down costs.

 Bill Of Material

 To install the ESP8266 board in Arduino IDE, go to Files → Preferences → Paste the URL http://arduino.esp8266.com/stable/package_esp8266com_index.json.
 After that, go to Tools → Board Manager → Search esp8266 and install the board to Arduino IDE.